ckarwin/Fermi_Stacking_Analysis/README.md

  - To run from terminal: python client.py
    Note: In this case the arguments can be passed from the terminial (i.e. 'srcname', ra, dec, psf) or they can be specified in the function explicitly by changing the client code.
 </pre>

-## Development Notes
-* The source code is still in development.
-* Please let me know if there are any errors to be fixed and/or functionallity that should be added.
-* Contributions are welcome!
-To do so, please make a pull request, as described in more detail [here](https://opensource.com/article/19/7/create-pull-request-github).